ethereum-oasis-op/baseline/docs/baseline-protocol/layer-2-scaling-and-bridges.md

 1. Overall baseline protocol proof can be extended to be a multi-sign verification R!CS circuit.
 2. Composition scheme can be extended or generalized to work with zk-zkrollups and plonk rollup schemes within the context of enabling privacy using zk-snarks.
 3. Extensions to use other zkp techniques such as zk-starks, bulletproofs, etc.
-4. Using bilinear accumulators in place of merkle trees for set membership proofs.
+4. Using bilinear accumulators in place of Merkle trees for set membership proofs.

 ## Contributors